Birding Safaris in Malawi

 Malawi is world renowned as a birdwatchers paradise.
-The country boasts over 650 different species of birds, 10% of which are native species non-existent anywhere else on the globe.
+The country boasts over 650 different species of birds.
+Ten percent of these are native species non-existent anywhere else on the globe!

 Birding safaris in Liwonde National Park

 Liwonde National Park is one of the best places for birding in Malawi and arguably in the whole of Southern Africa, with over 380 recorded species out of the country’s 650 species.

 The palmnut vulture and Dickinson’s kestrel are often sighted.
 Flocks of African skimmer compete for the best nesting sites on the sandbanks.
 African jacana and various plovers search the shoreline and the ever-present water lilies for food.
 White-backed night herons stalk the quieter backwaters, and hundreds of white cormorants enjoy nesting in the riverside palms.
 The Bohm’s bee-eater is commonly seen along the riverbanks.

 Specials for Liwonde National Park include the rare brown-breasted barbet, bat hawk, Livingstone’s flycatcher, Spur-winged lapwing, white-backed night heron and Pel’s fishing owl often found along the riverine strip.
 Liwonde is home to the only population of Lillian’s Lovebird in Malawi.
 The birding safari record for a two-night stay is 266 different species!